Coalescence in Markov chains: Introduction

 Here is a summary of the contents of this article.
 A \lq grand coupling' is a coupling of the chains $(X^i: i \in S)$.
 Such couplings are defined in Section \ref{sec:grand}, where the special \lq independence coupling' is introduced.
 In Theorem \ref{thm:multiple_consistent} we answer the question of when the independence coupling is the unique grand coupling.
 Section \ref{sec:cftp} is devoted to forward coalescence.
 Lumpable chains and block measures are introduced in Section \ref{sec:3}, and the associated main results appear in Sections \ref{sec:exist} and \ref{sec:exist-non}.
 A condition for a lumpable chain to give rise to a block measure is presented in Theorem \ref{prop:4}; conversely, the existence of non-block measures is explored in Theorem \ref{thm:6} in the special case of the transition matrix with equally probable transitions.
 In the final Section \ref{sec:whatF}, we initiate an investigation of the structure of the set of grand couplings corresponding to transition matrices.

-We close with a remark.
 The general questions approached here seem quite fundamental to a complete theory of finite state-space Markov chains, and yet they have received only limited attention so far.
-This is reflected in the partial state of knowledge revealed in \cite{ncftp} and the current paper.
-This work may be viewed as a contribution to the theory of iterated random functions.
+This is reflected in the partial state of knowledge revealed in \cite{ncftp} and the current paper, which concentrate on grand couplings based on \emph{sequences of independent random functions}.
+Thus, this work may be viewed as a contribution to the theory of iterated random functions.
+The idea of studying a \lq forward' chain by running it `backwards' appeared in \cite{Letac}; see also \cite{CL, DP}, for example.